telerik/ajax-docs/controls/menu/appearance-and-styling/creating-custom-skin.md

 # Creating Custom Skin

->note Valid for 2008 Q3 version and below, for any other please refer to [Creating A Custom Skin Using Sprite]({%slug menu/appearance-and-styling/creating-custom-skin-using-sprite%})
+>tip Valid for 2008 Q3 version and below, for any other please refer to [Creating A Custom Skin Using Sprite]({%slug menu/appearance-and-styling/creating-custom-skin-using-sprite%})

 The following tutorial demonstrates creating a custom RadMenu skin, using the default skin as a base.
 This new skin will take the appearance of the menu from its default look: